arslanbilal/git-cheat-sheet/Git Cheat Sheet-Eng.md

 ```
 $ git commit --amend
 ```
-Move uncommited changes from current branch to some other branch:<br>
+Move uncommitted changes from current branch to some other branch:<br>
 ```
 git stash
 git checkout branch2